In this post, you’ll learn the difference between encontrar vs encontrarse and how to use them in several different contexts.

 Español: Después de pensar durante horas, encontré una gran solución.

-3. For judgement or assessment of something
+3. For judgment or assessment of something

 The last use of the non-reflexive form of encontrar is for expressing judgements.